josdemmers/NewWorldCompanion/README.md

 # NewWorldCompanion

-A companion app for New World, to keep track of all your learned recipes.
+A companion app for New World, to keep track of all your learned recipes and current trading post prices.

 ## Table of Contents